-I work in private practice, teach counselling, and counsel for Kirklees Employee Healthcare service.
+I work in private practice, and counsel for Kirklees Employee Healthcare service.

-I am a fully qualified, experienced person-centred counsellor offering confidential counselling in a private, supportive and comfortable environment.
+I am a fully qualified, experienced person-centred counsellor offering online and telephone confidential counselling.
 I value individuality, honesty, integrity, meaningful relationships and empowering people to find their own path.
-I sit with people in distress, chaos, confusion, and sadness and give them the safety and space they need to explore past or present difficulties and help them to make the changes they wish to make.
+I listen to your distress, chaos, confusion, and sadness and offer safety and space to explore past or present difficulties.
+This will then help you to make the changes you wish to make.

 In person centred counselling we build a positive, accepting, constructive and empowering relationship where we work together to gain understanding and clarity about the issues you are struggling with.
 With time and clarity you will be able to move forwards with positive relationships, greater confidence and increased self-esteem.
 Counselling also helps people to be more assertive, be able to listen to and value themselves, and gain clarity and skills to deal with difficult situations.